knowledgeforall/Dev10_Final_Project/README.md

 <h2>Exploratory Questions</h2>

-  [ExploratoryQuestions.pdf](https://github.com/knowledgeforall/Dev10_Final_Project/blob/main/Exploratory%20Questions/Exploratory%20Questions.pdf) - Questions that we are looking to answer once all the data is gathered and analyzed.
+  [Exploratory Questions.pdf](https://github.com/knowledgeforall/Dev10_Final_Project/blob/main/Exploratory%20Questions/Exploratory%20Questions.pdf) - Questions that we are looking to answer once all the data is gathered and analyzed.

 <h2>Map</h2>